Table of Contents

 On average, the breed lives between 12 to 16 years, but one Australian Cattle Dog named Bluey lived for 29 years, according to the Guinness World Records.

-Running every day with their people is great exercise for them.
+Running every day with their people is a great exercise for them.
 They also excel in dog sports like obedience and agility.

 Originating in ancient Egypt, where they were bred to hunt, the laidback, adaptable Basenji serves as a companion dog today.
 Their average lifespan is 13 to 14 years.

-People all over recognize this dog as the Charles Schulz’ inspiration for Snoopy.
+People all over recognize this dog as Charles Schulz’s inspiration for Snoopy.
 President Lyndon B. Johnson also favored Beagles; he had three of this breed named “Him,” “Her,” and “Edgar.”

 Active, energetic dogs, beagles need at least an hour of exercise each day.
 They are happiest as part of a pack, whether human or canine.